 - D. Weeks Company and the D. C. Leo Company purchased by Armand Company.

-- William R. Warner & Co. incorporates.
+- William R. Warner & Company incorporates in Delaware.

-- Yardley converted into a Public Limited Liability Company.
+- Yardley converted into a public limited liability company.

-- Bourjois begins manufacturing in the U.K.
+- Bourjois begins manufacturing in the Britain.

 - Potter Drug & Chemical Company (Cuticura) open laboratory in Canada.